iaincollins/ardent-api/README.md

 #### Get importers for a commodity

-Get a list of places importing a commodity - places you can sell you - ordered by the highest price they are willing to pay.
+Get a list of places importing a commodity - places you can sell to - ordered by the highest price they are willing to pay.
 Returns best 100 matching results.

 * https://api.ardent-industry.com/v1/commodity/name/{commodityName}/imports